Is there going to be a 2023 training camp?

 Student Helpers/Translators

 Your student helpers will be available to you all week outside of training.
 In addition to translating the coaches they can help you with tasks in China such as telling you the location of a shop, or helping you translate something.
-You will have their contact information so anytime you have any questions or difficulties you can call or text them and they will do their best to help.
+You will have their Wechat so anytime you have any questions or difficulties you can call or text them and they will do their best to help.
 The student helpers are my actual student, English majors from the local university, picked by me based on their high English level and helpful nature.
 Of course if you want to learn Chinese while your here the student helpers could be your teacher as well!

 Lunches